Skip to main contentSkip to footer

 Why BSMS?

-Teachers come from a range of diverse backgrounds including international organisations, consultancy, advocacy and academia, and are working in global and public health, medicine, development studies, anthropology, sociology, economics, international relations.
+• You will be taught by academics from a range of sectors including international organisations, consultancy, advocacy and academia.
+The team are multi-disciplinary and include experts in global and public health, medicine, development studies, anthropology, sociology, economics and international relations.

-Academic and pastoral support will be continuously provided and tailored to your individual needs by our course director, module leaders and lecturers.
+• Academic and pastoral support will be continuously provided and tailored to your individual needs by our dedicated course team.
 Our programme administrator will proactively support you with any day-to-day enquiries you may have.

 Our partners